Skip to main content

 A: Currently, all sales are offered directly through our website.
 If we are attending a public event where the sale of watches will be offered, we will announce this on our social media channels.

-Q: Why is your Model 135 watch called the Model 135?
+Q: Why is your Model 135 watch called the Model 135, and what about the other models?

 Q: What is that tiny screw on the back of the watch for?